Skip to main content

 An HTTP callback triggered by Adaline events such as deployments or evaluation completions.
 Enables integration with external systems and CI/CD pipelines.

-The top-level organizational unit in Adaline containing teamspaces, projects, members, and API keys.
+The top-level organizational unit in Adaline containing projects, members, and API keys.
 Workspaces define billing boundaries and access control.